erlang/otp/lib/asn1/doc/guides/asn1_getting_started.md

 - **`+jer`** - Functions `jer_encode/2` and `jer_decode/2` for JSON encoding
   rules are generated together with functions for `ber` or `per`.
-Only to be used when the main encoding option is `-bber`, `-bper` or `-buper`
+Only to be used when the main encoding option is `-bber`, `-bper` or `-buper`.

 - **`+maps`** - Use maps instead of records to represent the `SEQUENCE` and `SET` types.
 No `.hrl` files will be generated.
-See the Section [Map representation for SEQUENCE and SET](asn1_getting_started.md#MAP_SEQ_SET) for more information.
+See the section [Map representation for SEQUENCE and SET](asn1_getting_started.md#MAP_SEQ_SET) for more information.

 - **`+asn1config`** - This functionality works together with option `ber`.
-It enables the specialized decodes, see Section [Specialized Decode](asn1_spec.md).
+It enables the specialized decodes, see section [Specialized Decode](asn1_spec.md).

 - **`+undec_rest`** - A buffer that holds a message being decoded can also have